tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kana-in-two-days.md

 Japanese has three different writing systems: hiragana, katakana, and kanji.
 Hiragana and katakana are two phonetic writing systems, together they are referred to as "kana".
-Unlike kanji, they don't represent unique meanings.
+Unlike kanji, kana characters don't represent unique meanings.
 All you need to do is to learn how they sound.

 ****